 What kind of student would this course suit?

-Our Biological Sciences courses are ideally suited to you if you want a flexible course structure allowing you to choose a broad biological education or focus on particular areas of interest.
+Our biological sciences courses are ideally suited to you if you want a flexible course structure allowing you to choose a broad biological education or to focus on particular areas of interest.

 Our courses will be a good choice if you are keen to experience cutting-edge research in the field and the lab and are a motivated, independent learner with a desire to gain analytical and problem-solving skills.